Do you have any sample/practice exam questions, or are there any study guides that you recommend?

 I did not receive my scores at the test center.
 How do I get them?

-All ARRT certification candidates receive a preliminary score at the end of their examination.
+All ARRT certification and registration candidates receive a preliminary score at the end of their examination.
 These are only preliminary scores.
 A preliminary score is not confirmation of passing the exam.
 Exam responses are given a final review at the ARRT.
-If ARRT has proper documentation of candidate eligibility, an official score report will usually be mailed within two weeks of the examination date.
+If ARRT has proper documentation of your eligibility, an official score report will usually be mailed to you within two weeks of the examination date.
 Exam scores are never provided over the phone.

 The person next to me was typing loudly.
 I feel this affected the way I tested and do not feel my score is accurate.
 What are my options?